leotrs/rsm/tests/README.md

    'html')
 5. The rsm_test builder is defined in tests/rsm_test_builder.py
-5. The conf.py file is a custom rsm config file (which in turn is just a sphinx configuration file) that is specific to the needs of testing
+5. The conf.py file is a custom rsm config file (which in turn is just a sphinx configuration file) that is specific to the needs of testing.
+In particular, it sets the theme to `rsm_test_theme` which has a dummy template that only outputs the contents, not the header/footer/etc.
 6. Once the inputs have been converted into outputs, the tests are actually ran